ndsev/zserio/doc/ZserioUserGuide.md

   be fired either for arrays of unpackable simple types (e.g. string) or for arrays of compounds which contain only unpackable types.
 Enabled by default.
+- `unpackable-union`
+  Warn when a packed array of unions doesn't contain any packable fields and thus only selector is packed, which may unintentionally break alignment of the union fields.
+Enabled by default.
 - `unused`
   Warn about defined, but unused types.
 Disabled by default.